-- → All students study Religious Education, English, Mathematics, Science, HASS and Health and Physical Education in Year 9 and in Year 10.
-These are referred to as core subjects. - → The two electives can either be taken as fullyear subjects (selection of the same elective for both semesters) or as semester long subjects. - → Students wishing to study a language are required to elect their chosen language for the entire year.
-Semester length study of language is not possible.
+- → The two electives can either be taken as fullyear subjects (selection of the same elective for both semesters) or as semester long subjects. - → Students wishing to study a language are required to elect their chosen language for the entire year.
 It is a prerequisite that students have studied their preferred language in Years 7 and 8.